gzito/galaga/README.md

 # pyjam-galaga
-Remake of 1981's Galaga arcade game written in python, based on original work of Stefan Wessels.
+Remake of 1981's Galaga arcade game written in python, pyjam library and moderngl.
+Based on original work of Stefan Wessels.

 # The story
 Galaga is a 1981 fixed shooter arcade video game developed and published by Namco.
 In North America, it was released